samjaing/ToyRobot/README.md

 - Linux Environment
   * Exeucte BuildNRun.sh to comple and run the applications.
   * Once the code is compiled user may run the application directly by excuting the executable present in {ProjectDirectory}/ToyRobot/bin/Debug/netcoreapp3.1/ToyRobot
+    ./BuildNRun.sh

 - Windows Environment
   * Execute the BuildAndRun.bat file to compile the run the application.
   * Once the code is compiled user may run the application directly by excuting the executable present in {ProjectDirectory}/ToyRobot/bin/Debug/netcoreapp3.1/ToyRobot

-Compile the code in Visual studio on .NET Core 3.1.
-Execute the code.

 # Instruction to execute the code.
 - Run the code
+- Place the robot on the board using place command with (X,Y,DIRECTION) Example PLACE 0,0,NORTH
 - User can enter the following commands.
   * PLACE X,Y,DIRECTION
+  * PLACE X,Y
   * MOVE
   * RIGHT
   * LEFT